• Skip to primary navigation

 • Turn the heat to low and start whisking constantly for 3-4 minutes or until it thickens.

 • Pour the mixture into a medium mixing bowl and immediately cover it with plastic wrap.
-Making sure the plastic touches the surface of the pudding and covers it well.
+Make sure the plastic touches the surface of the pudding and covers it well.

 • Chill at room temperature for at least 1 hour before serving or overnight in the fridge.
 Enjoy as-is or top with coconut whipped cream.

-• Save leftovers in the fridge for up to 5 days.
+• Save leftovers in an airtight container in the fridge for up to 5 days.

 Notes